laurasinclair/illustration-portfolio/content/work/illustration/sketches/index.md

 project_content:
   description: |
-    A collection of very raw drawings, capturing ideas in their early stage :)
+    A collection of very raw drawings (with our good old pen & paper), capturing ideas in their early stage :)
   work:
     - group:
       - items: